-The Generation Equality has been playing a significant role in the Iranian people’s resistance for freedom since the Shah’s time until today.
-Women who sacrificed their lives and freedom in the 1970s and opened the way for women’s largescale participation in the movement.
+Generation Equality has been playing a significant role in the Iranian people’s resistance for freedom from the Shah’s time until today.
+Women who sacrificed their lives for freedom in the 1970s opened the way for women’s largescale participation in the movement.
 Then came another generation of women in the 1980s whose sacrifices and unsubmissive struggle shook the foundations of the mullahs’ misogynous regime.

-And then, the world saw the next generations of brave Iranian women and girls who pursued this tortuous and blood-drenched path during the uprisings in 1999, 2009, 2017, 2018, 2019 and 2020.
-The generation equality will continue to thread this path until the overthrow of the mullahs’ misogynous regime and dawn of genuine freedom in Iran.
+And then, the world saw the next generations of brave Iranian women and girls who pursued this tortuous and blood-drenched path during the uprisings in 1999, 2009, 2017, 2018, 2019, and 2020.
+Generation equality will continue to thread this path until the overthrow of the mullahs’ misogynous regime and the dawn of genuine freedom in Iran.

 So, let us commemorate on this anniversary the tens of thousands of women who watered the sapling of freedom with their blood and persisted on their democratic demands since the beginning of the mullahs’ rule in Iran.
 They chose to honorably resist at any cost but not succumb to the dictator and turned into shining stars who lit the dark night of their nation.

 Less than a month after the Iranian people’s overthrow of the Shah’s dictatorship, women were the first to hear the footsteps of another tyrannical regime.